 Die Zahl der grösseren Gewässer Britanniens ist naturgemäss beschränkt.
 Bekannt sind: Abus Fluvius (Humber River), Metaris Aestuaria (The Wash), Portus Magnus (Porthmouth Harbor), Sabrina Aestuaria (Bristol Channel).
 Thame(n)sis (die Themse) ist erst aus dem Mittellatein bekannt, könnte jedoch schon in der Antike Verwendung gefunden haben.

 Rund um die Hauptinsel Britannien lagen zahlreiche andere kleine Inseln.
-Namentlich bekannt sind die Kassiterides (Scillyinseln und Cornwall), Mona (Anglesey), Monapia (Isle of Man), Vectis (Isle of Wight).
+Namentlich bekannt sind die "assiterides" (Scillyinseln und Cornwall), Mona (Anglesey), Monapia (Isle of Man), Vectis (Isle of Wight).
 Weiter ab lagen Hibernia (Irland) und Thule (Shetlandinseln).

-Bezüglich der Kassiterides ist noch festzuhalten, dass man in der Antike von einem Inselcharakter Cornwalls ausging und sie mit den Scillyinseln zusammen betrachtet.
+Bezüglich der "Kassiterides" ist noch festzuhalten, dass man in der Antike von einem Inselcharakter Cornwalls ausging und sie mit den Scillyinseln zusammen betrachtet.
 Erst Caesars Legat Publius Crassus suchte die Gegend auf und korrigierte das geografische Wissen seiner Zeit.

 Deklinator v3.0 Auswertung